 メインコンテンツにスキップ

-We aim to minimize the impact on biodiversity throughout the value chain and achieve harmony with local ecosystems.
+We aim to minimize the impact on biodiversity throughout the entire value chain and achieve harmony with regional ecosystems.

 Raw Material Procurement